Irish Masters: Irish Masters

 In 1978 the tournament was renamed the Irish Masters and continued as an ever-present fixture on the snooker calendar until 2005.
-Benson & Hedges continued their sponsorship with the tournament being played at Goffs, Co.
-Kildare.
-After tobacco sponsorship was outlawed in the Republic of Ireland in 2000, the Irish government funded the event from 2001 and it was subsequently relocated to the Citywest Hotel, Saggart, Co.
-Dublin.
+Benson & Hedges continued their sponsorship with the tournament being played at Goffs, County Kildare.
+After tobacco sponsorship was outlawed in the Ireland in 2000, the Irish government funded the event from 2001 and it was subsequently relocated to the Citywest Hotel, Saggart, County Dublin.
 The tournament was staged on an invitational basis for most of its existence but became a ranking tournament from the 2002/03 season.
 The event was dropped from the calendar in the 2005/2006 season.
 In 2007, a three-day invitational event known as the Kilkenny Irish Masters was staged with 16 players.
 It attracted a strong field with 9 of the world's top 16 players taking part, with Ronnie O'Sullivan winning the title.

 The tournament was dominated most of all by Steve Davis, who won it eight times.
 It was won by Irish players on two occasions, Alex Higgins in 1989 and Ken Doherty in 1998.
 Doherty claimed the title despite losing in the final 3–9 against Ronnie O'Sullivan, as O'Sullivan subsequently failed a drugs test after testing positive for cannabis.
 There was only one official maximum break in the history of the tournament.
 John Higgins made it in the quarter-finals of the 2000 event against Jimmy White.
 There has been one further maximum break in 2007 by O'Sullivan, but it is not included in the list of official maximum breaks, as the table was not to the required standards used on the professional circuit.